-“Don’t you like your veggies?” asked Jane’s grandmother.
+“Don’t you like your veggies?” asked Jane’s grandmother sweetly.

 “No, I really don’t, grandma.
 They taste funny!” replied Jane.

 “Are you sure they taste funny?
 How do you know what they taste like if you haven’t tried them?
 I cooked them today you know, please try some for my sake,” asked Jane’s grandmother.

 “I have eaten vegetables before, grandma.
 That’s why I know they taste funny.
 I really don’t want to eat them, grandma, please don’t ask me to,” said Jane with a sad face.

 “Ah, yes perhaps you have.
 But have you tried this veggie dish my little dear?
 Let me ask you a question: You like fried chicken don’t you?
 But have you ever had a fried chicken dish that did not taste very good?” asked Jane’s grandmother.

 “Errmmm, yes I have grandma.
 We once ate at a restaurant that served really bad fried chicken,” said Jane.

 “Well, that did not stop you from eating fried chicken ever again did it?” asked Jane’s grandmother.